Juniper/libslax/doc/functions.rst

     SYNTAX::
         string slax:sysctl(name, format)

 Retrieve a sysctl variable.
-Format is "i" or "s".
+Format is "i" (for integer) or "s" (for string), with "s" being the default.

 slax:syslog
 +++++++++++